fweefwop/fweefwop.club/content/_index.md

 Welcome to FweefwopCTF!
 FweefwopCTF starts **October 22, 2021** and will end on **October 31, 2021**.
 It will be held online.

 #### What is a CTF?
 A CTF (“capture-the-flag”) competition is a type of cybersecurity competition where contenders can solve problems and answer questions in exchange for “flags.”
-Flags are pieces of text that can be submitted for points, and may look something like “flag{this_is_a_flag}.”
+Flags are pieces of text that can be submitted for points, and look something like “fwop{this_is_a_flag}.”
 #### When is it?
 FweefwopCTF will be held October 22-31, 2021.
 #### How can I join?